-The Darien Gap is a remote, roadless swath of jungle that straddles the border of Panama & Colombia.
-Join me for an eye-opening tour through a part of the world rarely seen by outsiders.
+The Darien Gap is a remote, road-less swath of jungle on the border of Panama & Colombia.
+Known as a smuggling corridor between the two countries, it’s rarely seen by outsiders.

-This simple footbridge in the town of Yaviza marks the only break in a 29,000 mile road network known as the Pan-American Highway, stretching from Alaska to Argentina.
-The 99 mile section of impassible jungle between Central and South America is called the Darien Gap.
+This simple footbridge in the town of Yaviza marks the only break in a 29,000 mile (48,000 km) stretch of road known as the Pan-American Highway, reaching down from Alaska to Argentina.
+This 100 mile section of impassible jungle between Central & South America is called the Darien Gap.

 Most of the Darien rainforest is roadless, so long Piragua canoes like this are the primary mode of transportation.
 Locals with some money are able to afford an outboard motor for it.
-But most people propel themselves with hand-made wooden paddles — which is difficult due to strong river currents.
+But most propel themselves along with hand-made wooden paddles — which can be difficult due to strong river currents.

 Traditional Emberá Home

 The Emberá People build their homes up on stilts to protect against animals and flooding.
 We passed many such homes on our way through the region.

 The log ladder up to the main level serves two purposes.
 Along with providing access to the home, if the notches are facing out visitors are welcome — if they are rolled under it means “do not disturb”.
 I thought that was pretty cool!

 These guys may look like military soldiers, but technically they are Panama’s elite border police called Senafront.
 Drug smugglers use the Darien to transport their goods over the border from Colombia.
 Human trafficking is a popular activity too.

 Because of all the criminal activity, access to most of the Darien without Senafront’s explicit permission is impossible.
 Before I could explore the Darien, I needed to request permission from Senafront in Panama City, and they informed me on how far I could travel into the jungle.